 Below you will find our guide to claiming compensation for a child in a car accident:

-At the link below, you will find a guide we have published that covers claiming compensation against the Motor Insurers Bureau (MIB):
+At the link below, you will find a guide we have published.
+It covers claiming compensation against the Motor Insurers Bureau (MIB):

-At the link below, you will find the UK Government’s 2019 report on road traffic accidents that occurred in the UK during the year:
+At the link below, you will find the UK Government’s 2019 report on road traffic accidents.

-On the link below, you will find statistics published by the UK Department of Transport with regards to road traffic accidents in the UK:
+On the link below, you will find statistics published by the UK Department of Transport.
+These show road traffic accidents in the UK:

-Thank you for reading our guide on pursuing death caused by careless driving compensation.
-We hope we’ve cleared up the process of making a death caused by careless driving claim.
+Thank you for reading our guide on pursuing death caused by careless driving compensation in England and Wales.
+We hope we’ve cleared up the process of making a claim.